cjmet/CodeKy_SD09/README.md

 * Utilities Menu
 <p>&nbsp;</p>

-### **General Notes**
+### **General Notes and Blog**
+* Remember to set various Objects to Public when editing them.
+* SD12 - Completed
+  * Added to WebAPI.
+I added this separately so that I would not lose CLI functionality.
+  * Added Async Product Methods
+  * Added IProductRepositoryAsync interface and changed IProductRepository to Inherit it.
+    * In hindsight it might have been a better idea to keep them separated.
+Or to separate them in the future.
+  * Added Partial Concurrency Support for running the CLI and WebAPI simultaneously
+  * Updated ProductLogic.cs, Created and Passed Async Unit Test.
+* Tested using Full Change Tracking and without dbclearcontext.
+It's working as expected.
+* Fixed multiple DbContext Errors and Issues - Thanks Ernesto
 * Currently using ClearTracking after Add, Update, Delete operations.
 Is there a better workflow alternative?
 * Use the References tag to double check all references to the DbContext (StoreContext).
 Make sure there are no duplicates.
 * **use Dependency Injection in both the ProductRepository and OrderRepository**
     * See the more detailed note below
 * use MSTest! ...
 Not NUnit Testing.
 * set **Both** Solution Dependencies and Project Dependencies.
 It does not always add these automatically.
 * Make sure an item exists before trying to add it to an order.
 Double Check this in things like the database seeding.
 * static bool IsSeeded has some strange behavior.
 Forcing the logic with IF fixed this issue.
 <p>&nbsp;</p>

 ### **More Notes**